TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

-Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to easily perform a t-test without ever investigating the interpretation, assumptions or limitations associated with the test.
+Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to easily perform a t-test without ever investigating the interpretation, assumptions, or limitations associated with the test.

 ```
 rm(list=ls())